 Step 3: Add more veggies!

-At this point, I love to add more veggies.
+At this point, I love to add more veggies to my CAVA copycat bowls.
 I usually check my fridge to see what I have that I can throw in.
 Here are some ideas.

 - Persian cucumbers

 - Red cabbage/red cabbage slaw

 - Cucumber mint salad or cucumber tomato salad